GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 - `Root.createPost`
 - `Root.updatePost`

-This `content` argument has now been converted into a ["oneof" input object](https://github.com/leoloso/PoP/blob/master/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/implicit-features/oneof-input-object/en.md), containing a single property: `html: HTML!`.
+This `content` argument has now been renamed to `contentAs`, and converted into a ["oneof" input object](https://github.com/leoloso/PoP/blob/master/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/implicit-features/oneof-input-object/en.md) that contains a single property: `html: HTML!`.

-This is to avoid potential breaking changes in the future, when it is also possible to create and update custom posts and comments by passing their `Block` data (instead of the single blob of HTML data).
+This is to avoid potential breaking changes in the future, when it becomes possible to also create and update custom posts and comments by passing their `Block` data (instead of the single blob of HTML data).

-When that feature is supported, the `content` oneof input object will be added a second property: `blocks: [Block!]!`, and as the mutation will itself not suffer changes, it will not need be deprecated.
+When that feature is supported, the `contentAs` oneof input object will be added a second property: `blocks: [BlockUnion!]!`, and as the mutation will itself not suffer changes, it will not need be deprecated.

 ## The Settings page has been re-designed